Photograph Giant Pandas, Golden Monkeys & Dramatic Mountain Landscapes

 China's other hallmark species is the golden snub-nosed monkey, and we include a visit to a golden monkey reserve where a large habituated troop provides endless entertainment from just feet away.
 Though they are not truly "wild," neither are they enclosed, and we are thus able to get wonderful close-ups of their wizened faces and charming behavior.

-- A Full Day for Nature Photography in Jiuzhaigou National Park
+- A Full Day for Nature Photography in Siguniangshan National Park

 - Photograph Scenes of Traditional Tibetan Culture

-Our travels include an overland traverse of the Aba Tibetan & Qiang Autonomous Prefecture, where prayer flags and chortens dot the landscape.
-We'll tour villages and share a meal with a Tibetan family as we learn more about this deeply traditional culture—an interesting cultural experience in dramatic counterpoint to the urban Chinese setting of Chengdu.
+Our travels include an overland traverse along the edge of the sprawling Qinghai-Tibet Plateau, where small villages, prayer flags and chortens dot the landscape.
+We'll learn more about this deeply traditional culture, which offers a dramatic counterpoint to the urban Chinese setting of Chengdu.

 - Visit Ancient Xi'an to Photograph the Terracotta Army